Brothers to the End

 There were three ways to settle this.
 He could do nothing and wait to see how it turned out.
 Maybe he could fight back and perhaps even win.
 Win what?
 Against whom?
-Or he could take a flying leap off this wall and put an end to it all.
+Or he could take a flying leap off this wall and put an end to all of it.
 In the end, the choice was his.
-He had control — of what?
-Ginny was with Denny, Mom and Dad had been crystal clear, Rudy was a movie, and he still didn’t care about X.
+He had total control — of what?
+Ginny was with Denny, Mom and Dad had been crystal clear about divorce, Rudy was only a movie, and he still didn’t care about finding X.

 He slowly got up and walked to the edge of the cliff.

 “That is a long way down.
 I wonder how long it would take?”

 Todd was prepared.
 He looked up at the moon, down at his watch, took a deep breath, and then launched himself over the edge backwards onto the first rim his feet encountered.
 He was wearing his climbing shoes and felt his toes grip the edge.
 At the same time, his fingers struggled to maintain his handhold on the outcropping just above his eyes.
 The slimy rocks were not as friendly as the dry ones he met as he was climbing up.